Pickled Vidalia Onions

 I started with 2 medium onions.
 Vidalia onions are not small onions, so these filled up my quart jar tightly.
 If Vidalia onions are not in season, yellow or red onions will also work nicely.

-I used canning jars for my pickles because I had them on hand, and they also have a tight-fitting lid and ring.
-I was not canning the onions, so there was not a need to sterilize the jars.
+I used canning jars for my pickles because I had them on hand, and they also had a tight-fitting lid and ring.
+I was not canning the onions, so there was no need to sterilize the jars.

 Slice the onions and fill the jar to the top.
 Pack the sliced onions as tightly as possible into the jar.